Vl-Wouter/Redline/readme.md

 - [ ] Article API
 - [ ] Articles in client
 - [ ] Articles list (maybe instead of feed)
+- [ ] If possible, look for options for feed